-Kademlia is a distributed hash table, a distributed key/value store that can serve a similar purpose to DNS servers but has no hard coded server addresses.
+Kademlia is a distributed hash table, in other words a distributed key/value store that can serve a similar purpose to DNS servers but has no hard coded server addresses.
 All clients in Kademlia are also servers.
 As long as you know at least one address of another peer in the network, you can ask them for the key you are trying to find and they will either have it or give you some other people to talk to that are more likely to have it.

-If you don't have an initial peer to talk to you, most clients use a bootstrap server that randomly gives you a peer in the network to start with.
-If the bootstrap server goes down, the network still functions as long as other methods can be used to bootstrap new peers (such as sending them peer addresses through side channels like how .torrent files include tracker addresses to try in case Kademlia finds no peers).
+If you don't have an initial peer to talk to you have to use something like a bootstrap server that just randomly gives you a peer in the network to start with.
+If the bootstrap server goes down, the network still functions, and other methods can be used to bootstrap new peers (such as sending them peer addresses through side channels like how .torrent files include tracker addresses to try in case Kademlia finds no peers).

-Kademlia is distinct from previous DHT designs due to its simplicity.
-It uses a very simple XOR operation between two keys as its "distance" metric to decide which peers are closer to the data being searched for.
+Kademlia is distinct from previous DHT designs such as Chord due to its simplicity.
+It uses a very simple XOR operation between two keys as its distance metric to decide which peers are closer to the data being searched for.
 On paper it seems like it wouldn't work as it doesn't take into account things like ping speed or bandwidth.
 Instead its design is very simple on purpose to minimize the amount of control/gossip messages and to minimize the amount of complexity required to implement it.
 In practice Kademlia has been extremely successful and is widely deployed as the "Mainline DHT" for BitTorrent, with support in all popular BitTorrent clients today.